 4. What kind of tip would you give someone who has no idea about healthy eating?

 No diet!
 No waiver, just feel it slowly.
 Healthy eating is often associated with dieting, abstinence, and rabbit eating, but it's anything but that!
 A healthy diet is about a balanced, diverse and natural lifestyle that doesn't have to be complicated and is super tasty.
-Instead of banning everything from life, I always advise slowly approaching a new way of life.
-When a new, healthy habit has become part of everyday life, you can introduce a new one and this creates a completely new, all-round healthy lifestyle that is sustainable instead of a short diet.
+Instead of banning everything from life, I always advise slowly to approach a new way of life.
+When a new healthy habit has become part of everyday life, you can introduce a new one and this creates a completely new, all-round healthy lifestyle that is sustainable instead of a short diet.

-5. What is your favorite snack?
+5. What's your favorite snack?

 Everything with dates.
 They are super healthy, full of vitamins and, thanks to their natural sweetness, give me the right energy kick.

 6. What shouldn't be missing in your kitchen?